Date of Easter: Calendarium

 Then Easter Day is the first Sunday after the first ecclesiastical full moon on or after 21 March.

-In the example, this paschal full moon is on 16 April.
-If the dominical letter is E, then Easter day is on 20 April.
+That means, the 2026 paschal full moon is on 2 April.
+The dominical letter for 2026 is D, which means Easter day is on 5 April.

 Corrections

 The label "25" (as distinct from "xxv") is used as follows: Within a Metonic cycle, years that are 11 years apart have epacts that differ by one day.
 A month beginning on a date having labels "xxiv" and "xxv" written side by side has either 29 or 30 days.
 If the epacts 24 and 25 both occur within one Metonic cycle, then the new (and full) moons would fall on the same dates for these two years.
 This is possible for the real moon (Note: In 2004 and again in 2015, there were full moons on 2 and 31 July.) but is inelegant in a schematic lunar calendar; the dates should repeat only after 19 years.
 To avoid this, in years that have epacts 25 and with a Golden Number larger than 11, the reckoned new moon falls on the date with the label 25 rather than xxv.
 Where the labels 25 and xxv are together, there is no problem since they are the same.
 This does not move the problem to the pair "25" and "xxvi", because the earliest epact 26 could appear would be in year 23 of the cycle, which lasts only 19 years: there is a saltus lunae in between that makes the new moons fall on separate dates.

 The Gregorian calendar has a correction to the tropical year by dropping three leap days in 400 years (always in a century year).
-This is a correction to the length of the tropical year, but should have no effect on the Metonic relation between years and lunations.
+This is a correction to the length of the tropical year, but should not affect the Metonic relation between years and lunations.
 Therefore, the epact is compensated for this (partially – see epact) by subtracting one in these century years.
 This is the so-called solar correction or "solar equation" ("equation" being used in its medieval sense of "correction").